Guns, Germs, and Steel: Title

-Outline
+Summary

 Diamond argues that Eurasian civilization is not so much a product of ingenuity, but of opportunity and necessity.
 That is, civilization is not created out of superior intelligence, but is the result of a chain of developments, each made possible by certain preconditions.

 The first step towards civilization is the move from nomadic hunter-gatherer to rooted agrarian society.
 Several conditions are necessary for this transition to occur: access to high-carbohydrate vegetation that endures storage; a climate dry enough to allow storage; and access to animals docile enough for domestication and versatile enough to survive captivity.
 Control of crops and livestock leads to food surpluses.
 Surpluses free people to specialize in activities other than sustenance and support population growth.
 The combination of specialization and population growth leads to the accumulation of social and technological innovations which build on each other.
 Large societies develop ruling classes and supporting bureaucracies, which in turn lead to the organization of nation-states and empires.

 Although agriculture arose in several parts of the world, Eurasia gained an early advantage due to the greater availability of suitable plant and animal species for domestication.
 In particular, Eurasia has barley, two varieties of wheat, and three protein-rich pulses for food; flax for textiles; and goats, sheep, and cattle.
 Eurasian grains were richer in protein, easier to sow, and easier to store than American maize or tropical bananas.

 As early Western Asian civilizations developed trading relationships, they found additional useful animals in adjacent territories, such as horses and donkeys for use in transport.
 Diamond identifies 13 species of large animals over 100 lb domesticated in Eurasia, compared with just one in South America (counting the llama and alpaca as breeds within the same species) and none at all in the rest of the world.
 Australia and North America suffered from a lack of useful animals due to extinction, probably by human hunting, shortly after the end of the Pleistocene, and the only domesticated animals in New Guinea came from the East Asian mainland during the Austronesian settlement around 4,000–5,000 years ago.
 Biological relatives of the horse, including zebras and onagers, proved untameable; and although African elephants can be tamed, it is very difficult to breed them in captivity.
 Diamond describes the small number of domesticated species (14 out of 148 "candidates") as an instance of the Anna Karenina principle: many promising species have just one of several significant difficulties that prevent domestication.
 He argues that all large mammals that could be domesticated, have been.